-The Complicated Reality of JFK Jr. and Carolyn Bessette's Relationship
+The Complicated Reality of John F. Kennedy Jr. and Carolyn Bessette's Tragic, Legendary Love Story - E!
+Online

 Again, however, he was still JFK Jr.

-So Ethel Kennedy decided to have a chat with Carolyn after that little blowup in the park, and she sent a plane to pick her up and bring the young woman to Hickory Hill, the RFK family estate in Virginia.
+So Ethel decided to have a chat with Carolyn after their little blowup in the park, and she sent a plane to pick up her nephew's fiancée and bring the young woman to Hickory Hill, the RFK family estate in Virginia.

-Widowed at 40 in 1968 and left to raise 11 children, Ethel sought to infuse her nephew's insecure girlfriend with some of her own hard-fought stoicism.
+Widowed at 40 in 1968 and left to raise 11 children, Ethel sought to infuse her nephew's insecure partner with some of her own hard-fought stoicism.
 She certainly understood what it felt like to exist in the shadow of a man's overwhelming presence.

-"I went through that with Bobby at first," Ethel said, according to the unnamed friend who Carolyn brought with her to Hickory Hill that day for moral support, who shared the story with Taborelli.
+"I went through that with Bobby at first," Ethel said, according to the unnamed friend who Carolyn brought with her to Hickory Hill that day for moral support, who shared the story with Taraborrelli.
 "Then I finally got it that the only way to survive in this family is to look in the mirror in the morning every single day and say, 'You know what?
 I am enough.'
 Plain and simple.
 That's it.
 'I am enough.'
 Eventually it sinks in that, yes, you are enough, and that no one can ever take that away from you.
 Not even the Kennedys."

-Ethel also said, according to this witness, "'Carolyn, I will tell you what I've told my daughters and my daughters-in-law.
+Ethel also said, according to this witness, "Carolyn, I will tell you what I've told my daughters and my daughters-in-law.
 Be there for your husbands, but do not let them influence you into bad behavior.
 They will bait you.
 They always do.
 I've seen it for years.
 But you can't take the bait.
-You must be stronger than that.'"
+You must be stronger than that."

 Translation: No more screaming at each other in public, period.

-"'Never in public,'" Ethel pressed. "'These men are hotheads.
-Don't let them goad you into acting improperly in front of the whole world.'"
+"Never in public," Ethel pressed.
+"These men are hotheads.
+Don't let them goad you into acting improperly in front of the whole world."
 She also is said to have told Carolyn, "I think you're more powerful than any of the other women John has dated.
 You know why?
 Because you're smart, and because you have heart.
 So don't let John or those reporters or photographers or anyone else change who you are in here."
 She tapped Carolyn's chest.
 "Do you understand?"

+How Did JFK Jr. and Carolyn Bessette Pull Off Their Secret Wedding?

-Though the press would never be any less relentless, JFK Jr. and Carolyn Bessette at least pulled off the wedding of the year without anyone aside from their closest family and friends knowing anything about it (and still, plenty of people were left out).
+Though the press would never be any less relentless, JFK Jr. and Carolyn Besstte at least pulled off the wedding of the year without anyone aside from their closest family and friends knowing anything about it.

 The couple tied the knot at First African Baptist Church on Cumberland Island off the coast of Georgia—reachable only by ferry, private boat or helicopter—on Sept.
 21, 1996.